-Cash and cash equivalents include cash in hand, deposits held at call with banks, other short-term highly liquid investments with original maturities of three months or less, and bank overdrafts and are subject to insignificant risk of changes in value.
+Cash and cash equivalents include cash in hand, deposits held at call with banks, other short-term highly liquid investments with original maturities of three months or less, and cheques issued but not yet presented to financial institutions.
+Cash and cash equivalents are subject to insignificant risk of changes in value.